Here we are having more fun than a human being should be allowed to have.

 We're as high as we've ever been.

-SCHIP program, if the president holds Fermany vetoes and you don't have enough uh votes to override, which they don't, what happens to those six million or ten million children who might need that health insurance right away.
+And finally, Wolf says if he holds Fermi vetoes and you don't have enough to override the SHIP program, S-CHIP program, if the president holds Fermi vetoes and you don't have enough votes to override, which they don't, what happens to those 6 million or 10 million children who might need that health insurance right away?

-This is about as deep a value, a deeply held value in America as you can have care for our children.
+This is about as deep a value, a deeply held value in America as you can have, care for our children.

 And he's also made this accusation against you and the Democrats that you're looking for a political wedge, a political issue to score points.